-November 20, 2019: Congratulations to our first participating site, University of North Carolina - Chapel Hill (lead by PI, Dr. Goodnight), who officially began enrolling participants today!
+January 23, 2020: Congratulations to our first participating site, University of North Carolina - Chapel Hill (PI: Dr. Goodnight), who officially began enrolling participants today!

 August 30, 2019: The full grant application has been submitted to the March of Dimes!
 All 26 participating sites are included in the submission.
 We look forward to receiving notice of award in the coming months.